GLOSSARY

 Dissonance: Site Icon

-• A clash between two incompatible elements, either tonally or between two parts of an argument.
-Dissonance in argument prevents the reader from understanding what the main claim and purpose of the work is.
+A clash between two incompatible elements, either tonally or between two parts of an argument.
+Dissonance in argument prevents the reader from understanding the main claim and purpose of the work.
 Related to bait-and-switch.

 Drafting: Site Icon